jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 * I open ``magic/tests/test_magic.py`` in the Integrated Development Environment (IDE) and type the following

-    the line numbers below are a guide, you do not need to copy them
+  ..
+NOTE:: the line numbers below are a guide, you do not need to copy them

   .. code-block:: python
     :linenos: